nosbog/rsschool-nodejs-task-graphql/README.md

 1. Install dependencies: npm ci
 2. Create .env file (based on .env.example): ./.env
 3. Create db file: ./prisma/database.db
-4. Apply pending migrations: npx prisma migrate deploy
+4. Apply pending migrations: npx prisma migrate deploy (if you have a problem like 'request to https://binaries.prisma.sh/all_commits/78caf6feeaed953168c64e15a249c3e9a033ebe2/windows/query_engine.dll.node.gz.sha256 failed, reason: self-signed certificate in certificate chain', then in a terminal first write the command 'set NODE_TLS_REJECT_UNAUTHORIZED=0', then write the command 'npx prisma migrate deploy')
-5. Seed db: npx prisma db seed
+5. Seed db: npx prisma db seed (if you have an error executing this command, then try first 'npx prisma generate')
 6. Start server: npm run start

 Useful things: